 Our time spent at Slippery Rock University centered around the magical (and lesser known) Charlie Parker recording of Cherokee from 1942.
 Artie and Hunter performed the solo along with the recording, and then through analysis of selected motifs and concepts, demonstrated the invaluable and infinite process of transcription.

 This specific recording illuminates a particularly fascinating transitional period in Parker's development of his improvisational voice, capturing his shift between diatonic/riff-based swing era language and the chromatic and unpredictable approach that would eventually be called bebop.

 Individual members' education and experience

-Artie Black - Saxophone instructor at Neuqua Valley High School, visiting lecturer at Wheaton College, and woodwind director for Chicago Jazz Philharmonic Youth Ensemble.
+Artie Black - Professor of Saxophone at Wheaton College, Saxophone Instructor at Neuqua Valley High School, and woodwind director for Chicago Jazz Philharmonic Youth Ensemble.
 For more information, visit http://artieblack.com/about

 Hunter Diamond - Multiple woodwinds instructor at Flatts and Sharpe Chicago.
 For full teaching and education history, visit http://www.hunterdiamond.com/bio/

 Matt Ulery -International teaching artist/composer and professor of composition at Loyola University.
 For more about Matt's performance and teaching schedule, visit https://www.mattulery.com/